 In naval terms, this is Dan Larimer's third and latest crypto-vessel: H.M.S.
 EOS.

 Larimer is putting the ship through its paces, a shakedown cruise to evaluate the mainnet and resolve issues before major applications begin rolling out.

 Besides evaluating performance in the field, shakedowns also familiarize the crew (block producers, application developers and stakeholders) with ship operations.

 We are witnessing an aggressive trial that relies on the abilities of Block.one and block producers to patch and enhance EOS.IO:

 Expect bugs, quick performance gains, ongoing patches, security enhancements and hard wallets to appear near-term.

 Thereafter, expect tools for improved stakeholder voting/participation in constitutional ammendments and proposals.

-Expect referendum tools and a major constitutional overhaul with arbitration changes that affect/limit the current ECAF arbitration process.
+Expect referendum tools and a major constitutional overhaul with arbitration changes that limit or eliminate the ECAF arbitration process.